Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Universal Basic Compute (UBC): Why the Future May Run on Compute, Not Cash

-Why Davos 2026 is moving beyond Universal Basic Income to something stranger—and more powerful.
+Davos 2026 confirmed it: the debate has moved beyond Universal Basic Income to something stranger—and more powerful.

 The Premise: What If Compute Becomes the Currency?